zethon/ttvg/docs/notes.md

 ## 2020-06-22

 On macOS, passing `-r /some/folder` as a custom resource folder lead to the value of the folder having a leading space (i.e. `[ /some/folder]`).
 This caused all resources to fail loading.

+## 2020-06-26

+My MBP will not load the .wav files saying it's a "unsupported format.
+I wasn't able to find anything definitive online but I'm guess it's because it's an older version of macOS (and for unrelated reasons, I cannot upgrade right now).